SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Bitbucket Server configuration at the project level.
 Use something succinct and easily recognizable.
 - **Bitbucket Server URL** – your instances URL.
 For example, `https://bitbucket-server.your-company.com`.
 - **Personal Access Token** – A Bitbucket Server user account is used to decorate Pull Requests.
 We recommend using a dedicated Bitbucket Server account with Administrator permissions.
 You need a [Personal Access Token](https://confluence.atlassian.com/bitbucketserver0515/personal-access-tokens-961275199.html) from this account with **Write** permission for the repositories that will be analyzed.
+This personal access token is used for pull request decoration, and you'll be asked for another personal access token for importing projects in the following section.

 ### Adding a personal access token for importing repositories
 After setting these global settings, you can add a project from Bitbucket Server by clicking the "+" in the upper-right corner and selecting **Bitbucket**: